angular/protractor/docs/debugging.md

 Typing tab at a blank prompt will fill in a suggestion for finding elements.

 Taking Screenshots
 ------------------

 WebDriver can snap a screenshot with `browser.takeScreenshot()`.
-This returns a promise which will resolve to the screenshot as a base-64 encoded PNG.
+This can be a good way to help debug tests, especially for tests that run on a continuous integration server.
+The method returns a promise which will resolve to the screenshot as a base-64 encoded PNG.

 Sample usage:
 ``` javascript